MaedeZolanvari/tensorflow-gpu/README.md

 One of my PC's is Dell Alienware with M240A1 GeForce GTX 1080, the other one is HP Envy with E225W-1920 GeForce GTX 1080.

-1.The very first step is to make sure you have the right NVIDIA driver installed (the right version number), if you don’t make sure of it, you will have runtime errors at the very end.
+1. The very first step is to make sure you have the right NVIDIA driver installed (the right version number), if you don’t make sure of it, you will have runtime errors at the very end.

 http://www.nvidia.com/Download/index.aspx?lang=en-us

 (The right driver number for my both PC's as of now is 398.82)

-2.Get the right CUDA Toolkit:
+2. Get the right CUDA Toolkit:

 https://developer.nvidia.com/cuda-downloads